Table of Contents

 "… given the Indian conservative and orthodox values, stigma, discrimination and ostracism are the potential risk factors we face.
 The fear of being outcasted by the society we live in is the main cause of the silence amongst PLWHA.
 But somewhere the walls have to be broken.
 Someone has to break it… Rejection brings in depression that, at times, can turn suicidal for some.
 It really takes lot of guts and courage to stand up on your own and fight.
 To battle all those negative vibes.
 To overcome frustrations.
 To be brave enough to say 'YES, I AM.
 SO WHAT?'" (from "Yes, I am.
 So What????!!!!"
 5/7/12, Jyoti Surve)

-The International Center for Research on Women (ICRW) reports that in Bangladesh more than half of HIV+ women have experienced stigma from a friend or neighbor and one in five feel suicidal.
-In the Dominican Republic, six out of ten HIV+ women fear being the subject of gossip, while in Ethiopia, more than half of all HIV+ women report having low self-esteem.
+The International Center for Research on Women (ICRW) reports that in Bangladesh more than half of women living with HIV have experienced stigma from a friend or neighbor and one in five feel suicidal.
+In the Dominican Republic, six out of ten women living with HIV fear being the subject of gossip, while in Ethiopia, more than half of all women living with HIV report having low self-esteem.

-“Instead of writing to HIV, I found myself writing to my self-esteem.
-I was frightened of HIV and what it would do to me, but I knew in that honest moment that if I was to focus on how I wanted to live with this instead of how I would die of it, a virus was not the most troublesome truth I had to confront.” (from “An Open Letter: Woman to Woman,” Heidi M. Nass, Positively Aware, Sept/Oct 2007)
+"Instead of writing to HIV, I found myself writing to my self-esteem.
+I was frightened of HIV and what it would do to me, but I knew in that honest moment that if I was to focus on how I wanted to live with this instead of how I would die of it, a virus was not the most troublesome truth I had to confront." (from "An Open Letter: Woman to Woman," Heidi M. Nass, The Body)

 Although HIV-related stigma and discrimination are pervasive and harmful, there are many women living with HIV who have triumphed in the face of them.